dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 # A same website for desktop and mobile?

+Update 2013: This post was first published in my previous website.
+It is still mostly relevent but needs updates.
+I'll try to update it soon.
+{: .alert .alert-info}

 Internet is turning mobile.
 So what should I do then?
 Make a desktop version and a mobile version of my website?
 Not really.
 CSS at the rescue.
 {: .lead}